Frequently Asked Questions (FAQ)

 Q: I've seen an Alice movie, but I cannot remember which one it was.
 Can you help me?

-A: As my site is only about Carroll's books and the Disney movie, you will not find a complete list of all Alice movies here.
-Take a look at the Internet Movie Database and you'll find information about other movies (search for 'alice in wonderland', 'through the looking glass' or the name of one of the actors), or take a look at http://www.alice-in-wonderland.fsnet.co.uk.
-You can also buy various Alice movies via the webshop.
+A: As my site is only about Carroll’s books and the Disney cartoon movie, you will not find a complete list of all Alice movies here.
+Take a look at the Internet Movie Database and you’ll find information about other movies (search for ‘alice in wonderland’, ‘through the looking-glass’ or the name of one of the actors).
+You can also buy various Alice movies in my webshop.

 Back to top